-PEOPLE – what emergent change processes people are engaged in creating those conditions.
+PEOPLE – how people are engaged in creating those conditions.

-RESULTS – conditions created that influence and shape an emergent organization.
+RESULTS – The emerging conditions continually created that continually influence and shape an emergent organization.

 FOUNDATION – that which forms the ‘fabric’ of the organization to manifest an emergent organization as internal and external environments, challenges, opportunities continually emerge.